 You can also take a bus from Kuala Besut back to Kuala Lumpur.

 Step 2: Travelling From Kuala Besut To Perhentian Islands

-The final part of your journey is a 30+ minute boat ride to the Perhentian Islands.
+Once you’ve made it to the Kuala Besut Jetty, the final part of your KL to Perhentian Island trip is a 30+ minute boat ride.
 This is sometimes called a ferry, but, in reality, you will be loaded on a small speed boat.
 These can be overloaded and a tight fit.
 It can also be a bumpy ride and you may get wet so keep electronics wrapped up and safe.

 Before hopping on any boat to the Perhentians, you need to pay the environmental fee, currently RM30 for foreigners and RM5 for Malaysians.
 This is paid at a separate stall on the left hand side of the departure area and you will be given a receipt to show your boat operator.